-6.3 ARENA requires that all funding recipients (unless otherwise agreed) will acknowledge the financial and other support received from ARENA in all publications, promotional and advertising materials, public announcements, events and activities in relation to the Project, or any products, processes or inventions developed as a result of that Project.
+6.3 Unless otherwise agreed, ARENA requires that all funding recipients will acknowledge the financial and other support received from ARENA in all publications, promotional and advertising materials, public announcements, events and activities in relation to the Project, or any products, processes or inventions developed as a result of that Project.
+The form of any such acknowledgement will be set out in the Funding Agreement.